coderefinery/git-intro/_episodes/05-branches.md

 It is useful to understand the difference between fast-forward vs. non-fast-forward merges.

-To clarify what is meant by "fast-forward" imagine that you are on `master` and want to merge `devel`:
+To clarify what is meant by "fast-forward" imagine that you are on `master` and want to merge `experiment`:

 ![]({{ site.baseurl }}/img/gitink/pre-ff.svg)

-What will happen if we `git merge devel`?
+What will happen if we `git merge experiment`?

-If you now type `git merge devel`, Git will recognize that it can simply move the `master` pointer to `b3` without creating a merge commit
+If you now type `git merge experiment`, Git will recognize that it can simply move the `master` pointer to `b3` without creating a merge commit

 This is a fast-forward merge: